So far…not really.

 Sounds scary, right?
 Last year, mobile search surpassed desktop search.
 Google search specifically dominates both desktop and mobile search, with 67% and 83% market share respectively.
 When Google makes changes, people pay attention.
 But context is always key.

-If you believed the hype, even Fortune 500 companies could see their rankings fall from 1 or 2 in the search rankings to 9 or 10.
+If you believe the hype, even Fortune 500 companies could see their rankings fall from 1 or 2 in the search rankings to 9 or 10.
 What we’ve learned from today’s Google FAQ is that this is a page-level change.
 So, if you haven’t yet managed to optimize your full site, your optimized pages are still in good shape.
 Plus, the FAQ details how to get re-ranked once your full site is updated.

 Didn’t notice an instant drop?
 Remember, this update only affects searches from mobile devices.
 So, don’t use desktop or tablet searches as your guide.
 Also, it will take a week or so to rank all pages in the index.
 Check back on April 28th to really see where you stand.
 Google has a number of tools, including the Mobile-Friendly Test and Mobile Usability Report, to help you and/or your web developer out.